German diaspora: Poland

 The remaining German minority in Poland (109,000 people were registered in the 2011 census) enjoys minority rights according to Polish minority law.
 There are German speakers throughout Poland, and most of the Germans live in the Opole Voivodeship in Silesia.
 Bilingual signs are posted in some towns of the region.
 In addition, there are bilingual schools and German can be used instead of Polish in dealings with officials in several towns.

+Portugal

+As of December 2022, there are 20,500 German nationals residing in Portugal.
+This number only include foreign nationals and thus excludes German citizens who have acquired Portuguese citizenship (around 400 people since 2008), as well as Portuguese people of German descent.

+Around 6,000 Germans live in the municipalities of Lisbon, Oeiras, Sintra or Cascais, in the Portuguese Riviera.
+On the other hand, around 5,000 Germans live in the southern region of Algarve.
+The German community is especially noticeable in Lisbon and Porto.
+Each city hosts a German Evangelical Church, a German school and offers German libraries.
+There is also a German church as well as a German school in Algarve while Madeira hosts a German Evangelical Church.
+Lisbon also hosts a Catholic German Church and a German cemetery since 1821.
+Many Luso-Germans have acquired fame throughout the years.
+Individuals of the community include Alfredo Keil (1850–1907), composer of A Portuguesa, the Portuguese national anthem, archaeologist Virgínia Rau (1907–1973), banker and industrialist António Champalimaud (1918–2004), architect Francisco Keil do Amaral (1910–1975) and former prime minister Ernesto Hintze Ribeiro (1849–1907).
+Contemporary figures of German descent include football player Diego Moreira, Eurovision song contest winner Salvador Sobral, surfer Nic von Rupp, actresses Catarina Wallenstein and Vera Kolodzig, and tennis player Maria João Koehler.
+Amongst the most notable Luso-Germans there is undoubtedly João Frederico Ludovice, who was commissioned the project for the Mafra National Palace in 1711.

 Romania

-As of 2022, according to the 2021 Romanian census (postponed one year because of the COVID-19 pandemic), there were circa 22,900 ethnic Germans recorded in Romania.
+As of 2022, according to the Romanian Census, there were circa 22,900 ethnic Germans recorded in Romania.

 Since the High Middle Ages, the territory of present-day Romania has been continuously inhabited by German-speaking groups, firstly by Transylvanian Saxons then, gradually, by other immigrant groups of ethnic German origin.
 They are all politically represented by the Democratic Forum of Germans in Romania (FDGR/DFDR).